 • Autogenous bone graft – In this type of graft, the bone is removed from elsewhere in the body and implanted in the mouth.
 Common donor sites for bone grafting include the chin and the posterior third molar areas of the jaw.

-• Xenograft – This is the implantation of bovine (cow) bone.
+• Xenograft – Bone from bovine (cow) bone.
 A xenograft is perfectly safe and has been used successfully for many years.

 The most common reasons for bone grafting include:

 • Dental implants – Implants are the preferred replacement method for missing teeth.
 If the jawbone lacks the necessary quality or quantity of bone, bone grafting can strengthen and thicken the implant site.